Headshot Session Welcome Guide

 Consider using a makeup artist/stylist for your headshot session.
 The ones I use regularly work with both men and women, and specialize in styling for the camera.
 She comes right to your session.
 For women, she will airbrush skin, do your makeup and hair, fill in brows and eyelashes, and assist with all aspects of your on-camera look.
 For men, she'll trim sideburns, groom your neck, eyebrows, and other facial hair, remove lint from clothing, straighten your tie, and airbrush your skin.
 She will make sure all the details are perfect and photo-ready.

 Ask me about booking her services and I will take care of it.
-The cost for this add-on service is $150.
+The cost for this add-on service is from $200.

 ANSWERS TO YOUR QUESTIONS